 • Qualified by certification and/or training

-Fortunately, you don’t have to call individual doctors to see if they can prescribe you Suboxone.
-SAMHSA has a resource that allows you to search for a doctor by your state, city, or zip code.
-The results list the physician’s name, office address, and telephone number.
+Fortunately, you don’t have to call individual doctors or clinics to see if they can prescribe you Suboxone.
+SAMHSA has a resource that allows you to search for a buprenorphine treatment practitioner by your state, city, or zip code.
+The results list the clinician's name, office address, and telephone number.

 It's Not Too Late to Turn Everything Around